 Operations Law Branch

 The Operations Law Branch advises agency personnel on legal matters involving safety rules governing certification and operations of air carriers and commercial operators and all operating rules governing general aviation operations.
 We address legal issues implicating both traditional aircraft and new entrant aircraft into the national airspace system, such as unmanned aircraft systems.
 Our attorneys also provide legal counsel on numerous other topics such as operational business relationships, aircraft registration, pilot records, international operations, public aircraft operations, safety management systems, airport certification regulations, and user fees.

 Field Airworthiness Certification Branch

-Airman Certification, Air Traffic and Commercial Space Law Branch
+Airman Certification and Commercial Space Law Branch

 The Airman Certification and Commercial Space Law Branch provides counsel regarding legal issues surrounding the training and certification of pilots, flight instructors, mechanics, and other individuals.
 Our attorneys provide legal support on issues involving medical certification of airmen, drug and alcohol testing of persons performing safety sensitive duties, regulation of air agencies responsible for airman training, and air carrier training programs.
 Our attorneys also provide legal counsel regarding the licensing and regulation of the launch of launch vehicles, the reentry of reentry vehicles, and the operation of launch and reentry sites.
 Additionally, we conduct legal review of technical evaluations of applications for commercial space licenses, license orders, and waiver requests.

 Air Traffic Law Branch